Sunday, November 26, 2023

 (To put it plainly: it was flagrantly illegal.)

-In December and early January, the Defendant repeatedly spoke to VP Pence in private phone calls – and like a Chatty Cathy doll – kept repeating the same false claims.
+In December and early January, the Defendant repeatedly spoke to VP Pence in private phone calls and kept repeating the same false claims.
 On Christmas Day, Pence called the Defendant to wish him a “Merry Christmas.”
 Trump again pressed him to toss out enough electoral votes to gift him the win.

 (No one ever said that about Donald, not even his mom.)